shyamkishorepandian/BI-Programming/README.md

 ## Process
 -------------------------
 Step 1: We have done Exploratory Data Analysis (EDA) on our dataframe.
-Step 2: Train and Test Data split.
+<br>Step 2: Train and Test Data split.
-Step 3: Model Training (Models used: Logistic Regression and Random Forest Models).
+<br>Step 3: Model Training (Models used: Logistic Regression and Random Forest Models).
-Step 4: Model Evaluation and Analysis.
+<br>Step 4: Model Evaluation and Analysis.

 -------------------------
 ## Conclusion